Tariana language: Switch reference

 Tariana switch reference enclitics indicate whether the action of a dependent clause is simultaneous with or prior to the action of the main clause and whether the subject of the dependent clause is the same or different from the subject of the main clause.
-In rapid speech, the enclitic -hyume often becomes -yuhme or even -yume. -Kayami can be ponounced -kañami or -kayãmi.
+In rapid speech, the enclitic -hyume often becomes -yuhme or even -yume. -Kayami can be pronounced -kañami or -kayãmi.
 Note that there are several different enclitics for simultaneous action categories.
 Each enclitic has various restrictions as to which other clitics and affixes it can combine with, and where it falls within a clause or sentence.